-In the early hours of this morning, Doris Day died at her home in Carmel, California.
-Only a week or so back, my old boss Conrad Black and I were affectionately contemplating her hundredth birthday, but she fell, alas, a little short: Ninety-seven.
+In lieu of our technically thwarted Clubland Q&A, for which I apologise (it's easier doing the show from Ukraine than from America), let us commence our centenary celebrations for Doris Day a little early.
+Miss Day was born in Cincinnati on April 3rd 1922, and lived an impressive ninety-seven years.
 It was a splendid run, notwithstanding that she chose to spend the last half-century taking care of her dogs rather than her fans.
 The song below is from half a lifetime ago, but was one of her last public performances:

-Below, from my book The [Un]documented Mark Steyn, is my reflections on a long life if too short career divided between pictures and pooches:
+Below, from my book The [Un]documented Mark Steyn, are my reflections on a long life if too short career divided between pictures and pooches:

 Doris Day's first public performance was in kindergarten, in the olio to a minstrel show.
 The olio was a sort of warm-up to the main bill, and, in the late Twenties in Cincinnati, little Doris was supposed to do a recitation which began: